lokatech/demo/README.md

-## Demo For Creating Lambda Functions as Exception Handlers for a Java Spring Web App
+## Demo For Creating Lambda Functions as Exception Handlers for a Java Spring Web App Using Cloudwatch Application Logs

 **Prerequisites:**
 1. An EKS cluster.